Fastly blames global internet outage on software bug

-LONDON (AP) — Fastly, the company hit by a major outage that caused many of the world’s top websites to go offline briefly on Tuesday, blamed the problem on a software bug that was triggered when a customer changed a setting.
+LONDON (AP) — Fastly, the company hit by a major outage that caused many of the world’s top websites to go offline briefly this week, blamed the problem on a software bug that was triggered when a customer changed a setting.

 The problem at Fastly meant internet users couldn’t connect to a host of popular websites early Tuesday including The New York Times, the Guardian, Twitch, Reddit and the British government’s homepage.